Retirement Planning

 Investments, Spending and Super

-Once your MiQ planner understands your post-work goals and your current financial situation, they’ll put together a statement of advice (SoA).
+Once your MiQ adviser understands your post-work goals and your current financial situation, they’ll put together a statement of advice (SoA).

 An SoA is a written document that outlines the exact strategies, products and services that will help you achieve your objectives.

-Depending on the complexity of your needs, your planner may also liaise with other professionals like your solicitor or accountant.
+Depending on the complexity of your needs, your adviser may also liaise with other professionals like your solicitor or accountant.

 Retirement planning is, by its nature, multidisciplinary – and getting specialist perspectives on complex areas like tax and succession law means a better outcome for you.